MicrosoftDocs/dynamics-365-intelligent-order-management/topics/FinOps and IOM integration scenarios.md

 The document describes FinOps(Finance and Operations) integration solution and scenarios with Microsoft Dynamics Intelligent Order Management.

 Prerequisite: You will need to set up FinOps as a provider and DualWrite enabled in Dataverse and Intelligent Order Management.
-Follow the instructions in Set up FinOps to set up FinOps provider in Dynamics 365 Intelligent Order Management.
+Follow the instructions in [Set up the Dynamics 365 Finance + Operations provider](set-up-finops-provider.md) in Dynamics 365 Intelligent Order Management.

 FinOps Integration solution: